-Presented in two colors of its laconic, easy to read dial, the new Alpina Alpiner Manufacture makes its selling point their time-proven Caliber AL-710 automatic movement that slowly replaces third-party mechanisms from their relatively inexpensive lines.
-Accurate and reliable, the mechanism greatly increases the timekeeper’s collectability while still making it a nice daily wearer.
+Presented in two colors of its laconic, easy to read dial, the new Alpina Alpiner Manufacture makes its selling point their time-proven Caliber AL-710 automatic movement.
+The “manufacture” mechanism slowly replaces third-party mechanisms from their relatively inexpensive lines.
+Accurate and reliable, the AL-710 greatly increases the timekeeper’s collectability while still making it a nice daily wearer.

 The Swiss watchmaking specialist Alpina, somehow reminds me a young guitarist that, as the joke goes, can’t find the three right notes on the fretboard.
 During the last couple of years, the brand has continuously updated its Alpiner collection of higher-end watches while still trying to choose the right combination of hands, dials and case shapes.

-While it seems to have finally settle on the way the body should look like (after all, there are not so many options after you decide the follow the ‘living classic’ route), the dial and hands still seem to be a work in progress.
+While they have finally settled on the way the body should look like (after all, there are not so many options after you decide the follow the ‘living classic’ route), the dial and hands still seem to be a work in progress.

 On a personal note, I must admit that I am writing this brief review with a smile on my face: I really like the way the watch looks now.
 Perhaps, at least when it comes to the model with off-white “Cream” dial, they have finally created something that really looks great.

-Although the self-winding Caliber AL-710 movement that powers this new pair of timekeepers (well, actually it is the same timekeeper, it just happens that it is available with two different colors of the dial) is nothing terribly new (we have first seen it more than four years ago if my memory serves me well,) it is still a great pleasure to see that the in-house calibers gradually replace the mundane ETA and Sellita workhorse movements even in this relatively affordable category of sub-€3000 watches.
-Even though having a manufacture-made movement in your watch can sometime be not really convenient when it comes to servicing it, it still increases its collectability and makes them more unique in a good way.
+The self-winding Caliber AL-710 movement that powers this new pair of timekeepers (well, actually it is the same timekeeper, it just happens that it is available with two different colors of the dial) is nothing terribly new: we have first seen it more than four years ago if memory serves well.
+It is still a great pleasure to see that the in-house calibers gradually replace the mundane ETA and Sellita workhorse movements even in this relatively affordable category of sub-€3000 watches.
+Even though having a manufacture-made movement in your watch can sometimes be not really convenient when it comes to servicing it, it still increases its collectability and makes them more unique in a good way.

 Case & Strap

-With its diameter of 41.5 millimeters the watch looks a bit more massive than its classic design suggests on these photos.
+With its diameter of 41.5 millimeters, the Alpiner looks a bit more massive than its classic design suggests on these photos.

 Still, matching in size the last year’s Alpiner Chronograph AL-750SG4E6B, and, I’d dare say, will look great on a normal wrist.
 After all, the lugs of this piece are nicely curved and not excessively long.

-Its setting crown, too, is perfectly proportional and is easy to grasp, even if you fingers are relatively, um, stubby.
+Its setting crown, too, is perfectly proportional and is easy to grasp, even if your fingers are relatively, um, stubby.

 The watch, by the way, features the same in-house Caliber AL-710 self-winding movement that also animated the 2011 Startimer Pilot Manufacture Aviation.